Malaybalay: Transportation

 There are about 820.89 kilometers of road linking the different parts of the city.
 102.70 km or 12.51% are classified as National Road, 60.40 km or 7.36% Provincial Road, 61.35 km or 7.47% City Road, and 596.44 km or 72.66% barangay roads.
 About 14.14% of all roads in the city are paved, that is, either concrete or asphalt.
 These are in the poblacion areas.
 At least 85.86% are unpaved (gravel or earth filled).
 These are primarily the barangay roads.
 These unpaved roads leading to the rural barangays usually require regular maintenance since they are easily destroyed by heavy rains.
 There are also logging roads leading to the forestal communities, but these are usually passable by farm animals and single motor cycles only, making it hard for communities to transport products into the market.

 Connecting the various road networks and cutting across rivers and creeks are at least 22 bridges of various types.
 Almost all of these bridges are said to be in good condition.
 There are 15 bridges or 69.35% totaling to about 470.67 m in length that are administered nationally, while 3 bridges of about 115.00 m are under the province's administration.
 Only about 93.00 m or about 13.70% are under the administration of city and barangays.

 The Sayre Highway bisects the Poblacion, the main urban center of the city, serving as the main thoroughfare of the city.
-Buses that ply the Cagayan de Oro, General Santos, Butuan and Davao City route, as well as jeepneys, multi-cabs, vans and private vehicles pass through this highway.
+Buses that ply the Cagayan de Oro, General Santos, Butuan (not operational) and Davao City route, as well as jeepneys, multi-cabs, vans and private vehicles pass through this highway.
 Suburbs are served by multicabs, motorelas and improvised bicycles (trisikads).

 The current main highway in the city center is now congested.
 Heavy traffic and congestion has been observed in the main highway, especially during peak hours.
 The absence of proper and adequate parking areas further contributes to the congestion.
 The situation underlies the need for a bypass road as well as more traffic aides.
 The city has two proposed roads to answer the above concerns.
 The first proposal is the Circumferential Road from Sumpong to DPWH Depot in Casisang, which is 2.5 km. in length.
 The other is the by-pass road from Dalwangan to San Jose with a total stretch of 15 km.
-The Butuan-Malaybalay Road becomes the secondary road connecting Esperanza, Agusan del Sur, which is scheduled to complete in the future.
+The Butuan-Malaybalay Road becomes the secondary road connecting Esperanza, Agusan del Sur, which is scheduled to complete in the future but this could be a private transport.